Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

-For a fast ramp ($k\ge 6E_r/$ms), the system response gradually enters a non-steady-state region where $\gamma_{MI}$ oscillates with time.
-This provides a smooth connection from the adiabatically ramping to the instantaneous turning on \cite{Revival}.
-When the ramping is fast, the multiple-atom occupancies in the SF are frozen immediately without relaxations.
-However, the phase coherence between single- and multiple- occupancies does not disappear immediately and oscillates at the frequency of $U/\hbar$.
+For a fast ramp ($k\ge 6E_r/$ms), the system response enters a non-steady-state region where $\gamma_{inc}$ oscillates with time.
+This provides a smooth connection from the adiabatically ramping to the fast ramping \cite{Revival}.
+In this region, the multiple-atom occupancies in the SF are frozen rapidly without relaxations.
+However, the phase coherence between single- and multiple-occupancies does not disappear immediately and oscillates at the frequency of $U/\hbar$.
 To visualize the oscillation, we hold the lattice for a time interval $t$ after the ramping, where a larger $k$ leads to a larger oscillation amplitude $A$ (Fig.~\ref{F4}\textbf{a} and \textbf{b}).
-We apply the fit and obtain {$A\propto k^{1.49(17)}$} (Fig.~\ref{F4}\textbf{c}).
-GMFT calculations are also performed to support this result, where {$A\propto k^{1.41(15)}$} is obtained.
-The oscillation amplitude $A$ characterizes the excitation fraction for such non-steady phase transitions. {Since this lack of thermalization and subsequent oscillation is the direct consequence of the gap-opening process}, the scaling dependence $A\sim k^{3/2}$ provides a new relation for the critical behaviors in the non-steady-state region which was not explored by conventional KZM.
+The fit shows {$A\propto k^{1.49(17)}$} (Fig.~\ref{F4}\textbf{c}).
+In GMFT we see similar trends, where {$A\propto k^{1.41(15)}$} is obtained.
+Since we stop ramping at deep MI region at $V = 25E_r$, the oscillation amplitude $A$ characterizes multiple occupancies as the excitation for such non-steady-states ramping across phase transition.
+Since this lack of thermalization and subsequent oscillation is the direct consequence of the gap-opening process, the scaling dependence $A\sim k^{3/2}$ provides a new relation in the non-steady-state region which is linked to the quantum phase transition but was not explored by conventional KZM.